 Dennis Floyd is the vice president of Training & Professional Services for Boeing Global Services.
 This capability provides commercial, military and government training systems, services and support; infrastructure support services; digital learning solutions; and technical data and publications software and services to customers worldwide.
 Floyd is responsible for high-quality, efficient and repeatable delivery of products and services, as well as the innovation and technical development for advanced service offerings to the customer.

 Since joining Boeing in 1982, Floyd has served in a number of leadership roles throughout the company, most recently as vice president of Strategy for Boeing Global Services.
 In that role, he was responsible for the development and implementation of business strategy and planning activities, including alignment to Boeing enterprise strategy, competitive benchmarking and positioning Boeing Global Services for growth.

-Prior to his role as vice president of Strategy, Floyd served as vice president of Services Strategy and Business Development for Boeing Commercial Airplanes.
-In this role, he led strategic planning and business development for the Commercial Aviation Services business unit.
-He was selected for this position in 2013.
+Prior to joining Boeing Global Services, Floyd served as vice president of Services Strategy and Business Development for Boeing Commercial Airplanes, leading strategic planning and business development for Commercial Aviation Services, which transitioned into Global Services.